-Majorca may be famous for its picturesque golden beaches, but there's so much more you can do on your Balearic holiday than just soak up the glorious sun.
-You can channel your inner explorer and see the quaint hillside villages or head to Palma for a chic city break.
+Picturesque golden beaches may be what comes to mind when you think of Majorca holidays, but there's so much more you can do on your Balearic escape than just soak up the glorious sun.
+Channel your inner explorer and see the quaint hillside villages or head to Palma for a chic city break.
 The largest of the Balearic Islands, holidays to Majorca are hugely popular thanks to the exciting mix of activities on offer, and not to mention the blissfully warm summer temperatures.
 Either way, you'll definitely need to bring your camera with you to capture magical moments on your well-deserved Majorca break!

 If you're keen to top up your tan, you can head straight to one of the gorgeous Majorcan beaches.
-During the summer, temperatures can get up to 24°C, so don't forget to pack your sunscreen!
+During the summer, Majorca’s temperatures can get up to 24°C, so don't forget to pack your sunscreen!
 The pretty Mediterranean coastline makes it an ideal holiday for adventure junkies, who'll love the whole range of watersports and diving by the beach.
-Majorca offers a fantastic choice of resorts, so there's something for everyone!
+There’s a fantastic array of resorts to choose from on your Majorca holiday, so there's something for everyone!

 Thanks to its long tourism history, you'll find plenty of tempting restaurants serving almost every type of international cuisine on your holiday to Majorca.
 Or, you can treat yourself to a delicious traditional meal of tapas or seafood - whichever resort you choose to visit, you won't need to look far for a place to dine with a view

 Restaurants and cafes on Majorca cater for just about every taste.
 The local, Spanish cuisine includes delicious tapas, seafood and sangria.
-All inclusive hotels offer good valueformoney with food and drink thrown in.
+Hotels on all inclusive holidays offer good value for money with food and drink thrown in.
 If you're eating out in the larger resorts, you'll be spoilt for choice with international restaurants serving up everything from Italian to Chinese and chain name restaurants delivering fast food.